 A school activity is deemed to be any event that is approved, organized, directed and controlled by any school board employee(s) who has the authority to do so.
 Often times misunderstandings occur when independent organizations are granted permission to conduct their activities on school premises.
 These are not considered school activities - please refer to the section on "Permit Holders".

-Approval of school activities should always take into consideration the educational value and the injury risk factors associated with the activity.
+Approval of school activities should always take into consideration the educational value, the intended design of building/facilities, the injury risk factors associated with the activity and the resources available to manage these risks.

 - Excursions to natural disaster areas - e.g. earthquake, floods, hurricane, tornado;